 Upgrading a License from the Operating System Command Line

 method activates a new license key that has been copied to the installdir\mgr

 directory.
-If all license units are consumed by users, preventing you from opening a Terminal window, you can run this method from the command line to activate a new license key with a greater capacity.
-For example, on a Windows system you would use the following command line:
+If all license units are consumed by users, preventing you from opening a Terminal window, you can run this method from the command line to activate a new license key with a greater capacity, as follows:

 csession <instancename> -U %SYS '##Class(%SYSTEM.License).Upgrade()'